Recipe Overview

 Servings: 8

 I don’t know who first decided to combine raw broccoli, bacon, onions, and raisins in a creamy mayonnaise dressing, but I’m certainly not upset about it.
-There are lots of recipes for broccoli salad but I wanted to create a healthier broccoli salad.
+While there are many recipes for broccoli salad, I wanted to create a healthier broccoli salad.
 The original version is a little calorie-heavy, especially for a salad, with all the mayonnaise and bacon.

 So you may be wondering, how is my recipe for broccoli salad any healthier than the original?
 Good question!

 Secret ingredient in the dressing.
 Instead of mayonnaise, I use plain Greek yogurt, usually lowfat or nonfat.
 Skipping the mayonnaise reduces the fat content of the salad and you really won’t notice the difference.
 I substitute yogurt for most of or all of the mayo in my creamy dressings.
-Try my healthy coleslaw or dill potato salad.
+Try my healthy coleslaw or orzo salad with yogurt dill dressing.

 Stays true to the classic salad.
 Other than the lightened-up dressing, this recipe is pretty true to the deli salad you find in grocery stores.
-Fresh broccoli, red onions, crispy bacon, chewy raisins — they’re all in there.
-They each bring their own unique qualities to the salad and the combination is a home run every time.
+Fresh broccoli, red onions, and chewy raisins, they’re all in there.
+They each bring their own healthy qualities to the salad.

 Try jumbo raisins.
-I loooove these jumbo raisins.
-You can use any old raisins but these add a special something and are extra chewy and juicy.
+I love these jumbo raisins.
+You can use regular or golden raisins but these jumbo raisins do add a special something because they are extra chewy and juicy.

 Make it vegetarian.
 If you want to leave out the bacon, add roasted sunflower seeds for a nice crunch.
 Sometimes I use both!